trollock/solar-lorawan/README.md

 # 5. Assembly

-# 6. Data compression algorithm

-# 7. Data Access
+# 6. Data Access

+- log into your new TTN account and click on your application
+-

 - files for accessing stored